 - 1 cup heavy cream

-- 3/4 pound finely chopped milk chocolate
+- 3/4 pound (2 cups) milk chocolate, finely chopped or chips

 - 1/2 cup creamy salted peanut butter, at room temperature